mlangumier/spring-jwt-hotel/README.md

 `application.properties` file.
 Because we've set it in `.gitignore`, this file exists only locally and contains sensitive information, such as `GMAIL username` (for emails) and `JWT secret key` (for JWT generation).
-(Clean install, docker, start, etc.)

 ### Database

 This project uses a MySQL database in a `Docker` container.
 It requires `Docker Desktop` to run, and because of the `spring-boot-docker-desktop` dependency, the container with our database will run automatically when we start the app.

 If you prefer using a local MySQL server, feel free to remove the dependency from the `pom.xml` file to prevent the container from starting automatically.

+In `application.properties`, you can set the attribute `app.load-data` to `true` to allow the `DataLoader` component to populate the database when it's created (first time you start the app) or when you empty the database and need quick demo data.
+Reset the attribute to `false` once you're done to prevent the component from checking the database everytime (not necessary, but better regarding performances).

 ### JWT